Shilluk language: Transitive verb classes

 Shilluk transitive verbs have a phonological root that consists of a single closed syllable of the form /C(j/w)V(V)C/.
 "That is, the root vowel is either short or long, and clustering of consonants is restricted to the onset, where either of the semivowels /w,j/ may follow another consonant."
 There are seven classes distinguished by alternations in terms of vowel length and tone.
+These differences are illustrated by subject-voice past, past second-person singular, and object-voice imperfective in the table below.

 Nouns

-Noun inflection is characterised by head marking: pertensive and construct-state are both inflections that mark the head, not the dependent.
-For example, English has a person's rodent, where the head is rodent and the possessive marking is on the dependent person's.
-In contrast, Shilluk has a pertensive affix on the head (e.g., dúup = "rodent", dû́uup = "rodent belonging to").
+Noun inflection is characterized by head marking: pertensive and construct-state are both inflections that mark the head, not the dependent.
+For example, English has a person's rodent, where the head is rodent, and the possessive marking is on the dependent person's.
+In contrast, Shilluk has a pretensive affix on the head (e.g., dúup = "rodent", dû́uup = "rodent belonging to").

 Number is marked, but no predictable system has been identified.
 Instead, there are over 140 different patterns of number marking on nouns.